About Scenes

 For Scenes with multiple screens, dots appear at the bottom, indicating the number of screens.
 You can set colors for their active and inactive states, hide them, and disable the swipe requirement to require interacting with buttons and prevent swiping between screens.

 Scenes can be customized for device Light and Dark modes by creating Color SetsA named pair of hexadecimal color values supporting device Light and Dark modes.
-Color sets can be selected for any color field in a scene and when configuring the default appearance of Surveys, Scenes, and In-app Automations.
+Color sets can be selected for any color field in a scene and when configuring the default appearance of Scenes and In-App Automations.
 Dark mode is supported for Scenes only. and assigning them when configuring color fields for various design settings, like background, text, or the dismiss button.

 Screens and design